containers/podman/docs/source/markdown/podman-network-create.1.md

 **podman network create**  [*options*] name

 ## DESCRIPTION
 Create a CNI-network configuration for use with Podman.
 By default, Podman creates a bridge connection.
-A *Macvlan* connection can be created with the *macvlan* option.
+A *Macvlan* connection can be created with the *-d macvlan* option.
+A parent device for macvlan can be designated with the *-o parent=<device>* option.
 In the case of *Macvlan* connections, the CNI *dhcp* plugin needs to be activated or the container image must have a DHCP client to interact with the host network's DHCP server.